fand/veda/README.md

 ### Loading images / videos

-You can load images and videos by adding `IMPORTED` property in `.liverc` or header comments.
+You can load images and videos by adding `IMPORTED` property in `.vedarc` or header comments.
 If you write the path or URL of the resourece, it will be loaded automatically:

 ```glsl